jeanwsr/mokit-doc-mdbook/src/chap4-6.md

 <br>

 The `mirror_wfn` function transforms a molecule into its mirror image by multiplying all z-components of Cartesian coordinates with -1.
 Besides, the MO coefficients as well as density matrix in the .fch(k) file are updated.
-For exmaple, if we provide a chiral molecule with R-chirality on the carbon center,
+For example, if we provide a chiral molecule with R-chirality on the carbon center,

 ```python
 from mokit.lib.mirror_wfn import mirror_wfn